My name is Ben Coleman, and I’m a young person who lives in Toronto.

 What are you currently up to?

-I’m currently working as Manager, Government Relations & Stakeholder Communications at the Toronto Symphony Orchestra.
+I’m currently working as Manager, Government Relations at the Toronto Symphony Orchestra.
 I was in the TSO’s youth orchestra for a couple years back in the day, so it’s interesting to come back to orchestral music in a different context.

 Before October 2018, I was working at TIFF, also in Government Relations.
 Government Relations in the arts context mostly means “Grant Writer”, but it does occasionally encompass other more traditional Government Relations things, such as advocacy and issue monitoring.